This post was updated on October 5, 2022.

 Because you’re talking to normal human people, and they like normal human language.

-A lot of companies give a generic “welcome to [insert company name here].
+Many companies give a generic “welcome to [insert company name here].”
 Be different.
-Ya know, actually welcoming.
+You know, actually welcoming.

-Tom Fishburne, creator of Marketoonist, once said “The best marketing doesn’t feel like marketing.”
+Tom Fishburne, the creator of Marketoonist, once said, “The best marketing doesn’t feel like marketing.”
 Don’t make customers feel like you’re marketing to them.

 Did you spot it?

 100 million.
 Dang.
 That’s a big number.
-Hard to miss, and definitely not one that you forget easily.
+Hard to miss, and definitely not 1 that you forget easily.

 Chew(-y) on this great example of a recommended product email.